Budapest What to visit

 Budapest Thermal Baths

 In my opinion, this visit is worthwhile, especially in the colder months.
-Budapest has several thermal baths and spas scattered around the city, but the Széchenyi thermals baths are the most popular with tourists.
+Budapest has several thermal baths and spas scattered around the city, but the Széchenyi thermal baths are the most popular with tourists.

-📝 USEFUL INFORMATION: The entrance fee to the spa is 7100 HUF (~17,6€) from Monday to Thursday and 8200 HUF (~20,4€) on the other days.
+📝 USEFUL INFORMATION: The entrance fee to the spa is 12500 HUF (~31€) from Monday to Thursday and 14000 HUF (~35€) on the other days.
 This ticket entitles you to use a locker and the common changing room.
-There is a cheaper option for those visiting after 5 pm on weekdays and 6 pm on weekends.
-You can check the most up-to-date price list, as well as the opening hours here.
+There is a cheaper option for those visiting until 9 am on weekdays (10.000 HUF) and on Fridays (11.200 HUF).
+Check the most up-to-date price list, as well as the opening hours.

 Alternatively, you can opt for the Géllert thermal baths, located on the other bank of the river (Buda).
 This is the second most popular option in the city for this type of experience.